 Gather The Jews launched in late February 2010, just before Purim.
 The original effort was the result of a long brainstorming and snowball-building session during D.C.’s “Snowpocalypse” between Joshua Kaller and Aaron Wolff, who then joined forces with Stephen Richer and the Jewish events listserve that he had started with his friends.

-In September 2012, thanks to a grant from Emanuel J. Philanthropies, GTJ was able to hire its first ever full-time staffer Rachel G.
+In September 2012, thanks to a grant from Emanuel J. Friedman Philanthropies, Gather was able to hire its first ever full-time staffer Rachel Giattino.

-Thanks to the continued support of Emanuel J. Friedman Philanthropies and the Friedman-French Foundation, GTJ found a home with GW Hillel on April 24, 2013.
-GW Hillel will provide GTJ with the stability and support it needs to continue to grow and thrive.
+Thanks to the continued support of Emanuel J. Friedman Philanthropies and the Friedman-French Foundation, Gather found a home with GW Hillel on April 24, 2013.
+GW Hillel will provide Gather with the stability and support it needs to continue to grow and thrive.

 This passage – issued in opposition to the genocidal plots of Haman – represents the fighting spirit and strength of the unified Jewish people.